 For this joint category the line of action of the applied loading on the joint, whilst being parallel to the fastener longitudinal axis, is not coincident, but offset.
 The result of this is that a “prying” (or “prising”) action occurs between the clamped parts of the joint such that bending loads are introduced under the bolt head and in the shank.
 Three fundamental loading case variants can be identified depending on the relative position of the bolt axis, line of action of the applied load, and the joint centroid.

 This category of joint and its variants represent a large proportion of the joints encountered in practice.
 The main examples of these are illustrated in Figure 5-1 to Figure 5-3.
-For clarity a single fastener is shown, although in practice this may be a group.
+For clarity a single fastener is shown, although in practice this can be a group.

 Shear Loaded Joints

 The principle feature of this joint category is that the line of action of the applied loading on the joints is in the plane of the clamped parts immediately adjacent to the fastener, and therefore normal to the fastener longitudinal axis.
 The forces need not be coplanar if the joint is of the non-symmetrical or single lap shear type.
-Joints of this type may be further subdivided into friction grip or bearing categories, depending on whether load is transferred through the joint by friction at the faying surfaces or by transverse shear in the fastener(s).
+Joints of this type can be further subdivided into friction grip or bearing categories, depending on whether load is transferred through the joint by friction at the faying surfaces or by transverse shear in the fastener(s).
 Examples of joints in this category are illustrated in Figure 5-1 to Figure 5-3.
-For clarity a single fastener is shown, although in practice this may be a group if the joint has multiple fasteners.
+For clarity a single fastener is shown, although in practice this can be a group if the joint has multiple fasteners.

 Combined Loaded Joints

 The essential feature of this joint category is that more than one system of loads act on the joint relative to the fastener axis.
-In the most general case features of all the preceding categories will be combined.
+In the most general case features of all the preceding categories are combined.
 Examples of joints for this category are illustrated in Figure 5-1 to Figure 5-3.
-For simplicity a single fastener can often be considered, although in practice the same may be a group if the joint has multiple fasteners.
+For simplicity a single fastener can often be considered, although in practice the same can be a group if the joint has multiple fasteners.

-During the design process, joints initially being placed in the (most general) category of combined loaded joints may be reclassified into a sub-category, for the purpose of analysis.
+During the design process, joints initially being placed in the (most general) category of combined loaded joints can be reclassified into a sub-category, for the purpose of analysis.
 This guideline does not provide specific criteria for determining when this simplification can be assumed.
-Rather, the appropriate analysis method should be determined using engineering judgment considering the relative magnitudes of the shear and axial loads, the configuration of the joint and any other relevant attributes of the design.
+Rather, the appropriate analysis method is determined using engineering judgment considering the relative magnitudes of the shear and axial loads, the configuration of the joint and any other relevant attributes of the design.

 Low Duty Joints

 Joints in this category have loadings and configurations that fit into one of the preceding categories, however they form a unique category since they have small external loading with respect to the fastener strength.
-In many cases this will be readily apparent due to the particular application, e.g. hold-downs, access panel attachments, etc. Some example diagrams of joints that frequently fall into this category are shown in Figure 5-1 to Figure 5-3.
+In many cases this is readily apparent due to the particular application, e.g. hold-downs, access panel attachments, etc. Some example diagrams of joints that frequently fall into this category are shown in Figure 5-1 to Figure 5-3.